 - Trade-in vs Private Sale

 Price the Car

 Before you even consider how you want to sell your vehicle, you’ll want to do some pricing research.
 Below are some resources that you can use to determine the approximate market value of your car, but a lot of the pricing process is based on you making a judgement call on its condition.

 - Compare listings in your local area.
 Since each local market is different, there’s no better reference than checking out used car listings in your area.
-Use the AutoTempest car search to find cars on Craigslist, eBay, AutoTrader, and many other used car listing sites and see what others in your area are asking for models similar to your own.
+Use the AutoTempest car search to find cars on all the top listings sites at once, and see what others in your area are asking for models similar to your own.